EdeManideep/Java-Springboot-Learning/README.md

 15. Learn JPA Criteria Queries
 11. learn about reactive java - implement
 10. database versioning (https://stackoverflow.com/questions/43470295/how-to-store-h2-database-file-into-project-directory) - for database versioning plugin
-8. write Junit test cases for each case(all end point urls) it should be 100% test coverage
 5. use streams for filtering end point - add new end point for search by name - done 5.1 add pagination to filterByName end point - done 5.2 implement predicate